KirillMcQ/SRTOS/STYLE.md

  * */
 ```

 This style choice is solely meant to help readability.
-Multi-line comment syntax just look better. **The best comment syntax for readability is truly no comment at all, so try to write readable code that doesn't need comments.**
+Multi-line comment syntax just looks better. **The best comment syntax for readability is truly no comment at all, so try to write readable code that doesn't need comments.**